geneontology/geneontology.github.io/_docs/go-annotations.md

 + Reference
 + [Evidence](/docs/guide-go-evidence-codes/)

 Different pieces of knowledge regarding gene function may be established to different degrees, which is why each GO annotation always refers to the evidence upon which it is based.
 All GO annotations are ultimately supported by the scientific literature, either directly or indirectly.
+The Reference almost always a PMID or [GO Reference (GO_REF)](/gorefs.html).
 In GO, the supporting evidence is presented in the form of a [GO Evidence Codes](/docs/guide-go-evidence-codes/) and either a published reference or description of the methodology used to create the annotation.
 The GO evidence codes describe the type of evidence and reflect how far removed the annotated assertion is from direct experimental evidence, and whether this evidence was reviewed by an expert biocurator.

 <!-- if ok to keep, delete from wiki: http://wiki.geneontology.org/index.php/Introduction_to_Annotation-->